ostafen/digler/README.md

 **From Precompiled Binaries:**

-Precompiled binaries will be available for Linux, macOS, and Windows on the Releases page.
+Precompiled binaries are available for Linux, macOS, and Windows on the [Releases page](https://github.com/ostafen/digler/releases).

 ## Usage